MitchAnderson211/SQLPortfolio/README.md

 USING TO_DATE(sale_date || '-01', 'YYYY-MM-DD');
 ```
 ## Average Annual Price Increase by District

+For each property that sold more than once, I calculated the price change between sales and annualized it.
+Then I averaged those annualized changes across all properties in each district to get a per-district appreciation rate.
 ```sql
 CREATE VIEW DistrictAnnualPriceIncreases AS
 -- Identify properties with more than one sale record.